FatihKoz/DisposableTheme/docs/README.md

 phpVMS v7 theme/skin (Bootstrap v5.x + FontAwesome v5.x)

-Compatible with phpVMS v7 builds as described below;

-* Theme versions starting with v3.1.xx and up supports **only** php8 and laravel9
+* Theme supports **only** php8 and laravel9 (php8.1.x is preferred)
-* Minimum required phpVMS v7 version is `phpVms 7.0.0-dev+221227.f4fc71` for v3.2.xx
----
-* Theme version v3.0.19 is the latest version with php7.4 and laravel8 support
-* It is not supported and updated anymore, so use it at your own risk.
-* Latest available phpVMS v7 version is `phpVms 7.0.0-dev+220307.00bf18` (07.MAR.22) for v3.0.19
-* Minimum required phpVMS v7 version is `phpVms 7.0.0-dev+211214.c12cf0` (14.DEC.21) for v3.0.19
+* Minimum required phpVMS v7 version is `phpVms 7.0.0-dev+230515.3828b8`

----
-* If you try to use latest version of this addon with an old version of phpvms, it will fail.
-* If you try to use latest phpvms with an old version of this addon, it will fail.
-* If you try to use your duplicated old blades with this version without checking and applying necessary changes, it will fail.
----
+If you are somehow stuck with php7.4 and laravel8 check releases and use v3.0.19

+## Compatibility with other addons

+This addon is fully compatible with phpVMS v7 and it will work with any other addon, specially acars softwares which are %100 compatible with phpVMS v7 too.

+If the acars solution you are using is not compatible with phpVMS v7, then it is highly probable that you will face errors over and there.
+In this case, please speak with your addon provider not me 'cause I can not fix something I did not broke, or I can not cover somebody else's mistakes, poor compatibility problems etc.

+If an addon is fully compatible with phpVMS v7 and needs/uses some custom features, then I can work on this theme to support that addon's special needs too.

+As of date, theme supports vmsACARS.

 ## Installation